BGHDDevelopment/BGHDDevelopment/README.md

 <br />
 <br />

-Hi, I'm Stephan, a programmer, student, entrepreneur, youtuber, and CEO of BGHDDevelopment LLC!
-I am currently living in Los Angeles and have been working on Minecraft & GTA addons for years.
-I have also created some standalone games and software.
-Beside's programming, I like noodles and flying drones.
+Hi, I'm Stephan!
+I am currently a UC Berkeley student majoring in Computer Science.
+I have been creating Minecraft plugins since 2016 releasing over 50 publicly and thousands privately.
+Recently I have also started working with FiveM C# development.
+This page is where I release my personal public projects and my company, BGHDDevelopment LLC's projects.

+While 99% my school projects are private (due to class restrictions), most of my public resources are open source.
+Feel free to take a look.

 <div align="center">